Table of Contents

 Controlling

-Once you have credentials, you can start controlling the device and asking for status:
+Once you have paired, you can start controlling the device and ask for status:

 Media type: Unknown